octobercms/docs/3.x/extend/system/controllers.md

 $this->setStatusCode(404);
 ```

-To override the entire response, call the `setResponse` method, this will force the response regardless of what happens on the page's lifecycle.
+To override the entire response, call the `setResponse` method, this will force the response regardless of what happens on the page's life cycle.

 ```php
 $this->setResponse('Page Not Found');